 As I’d already considered taking some astro photos of the Milky Way while on the flight, I’d packed just the right camera lens for an aurora.
 The camera I have is a Canon 5D mkiii and I used a Samyang 14mm f/2.8 lens.
 This is a fantastic lens if you’re thinking about getting into astrophotography as the price is relatively cheap compared to the Canon or Nikon 14mm lenses but you still get a huge amount of quality for the price.

 There was a bit of effort involved using a pillow, blanket and my jumper to prop my camera up against the window.
 I pulled the window shade down onto the lens, then shoved my scarf around it to block out the bright cabin light.

 At first, I could see I was capturing a very faint pink aurora on the horizon, it could almost be mistaken for airglow but the colour looked more like pink aurora.

 I spoke to a member of the Qantas cabin staff and mentioned that there was aurora expected to the south tonight and if the pilots see anything maybe they could let me know, as they’re in a darker cockpit.

 It Did Not Look Like That Out The Window

 The flight hostess came back just as dinner was being served and said the pilots could see something.
 I quickly built my little soft fortress again and started taking photos.
-This time it was definitely aurora with a very distinct green band on the horizon and a pink curtain floating above it.
+This time it was definitely aurora with a very distinct green band on the horizon and a pink curtain floating above it, with some well-defined beams.
 I’ve only seen aurora once before and this was definitely a much better show and no clouds to block it when you’re at 30,000ft!

 For the photography enthusiasts, these are the settings I used to get the shot.